tzebrowski/ObdMetrics/README.md

 #### Communication with different ECU's within the same session

-The framework is able to query different ECU's like TCU, ECU within the same session based on different source of PID's, mode's and CAN filters.
+The framework is able to query different ECU's like TCU, ECU within the same session based on different source of PID's, services and CAN filters.
 Moreover FW it's able to work either with CAN 11 bit or CAN 29 bit headers.

 ```java